John Wainwright Evans: Awards

 Evans retired from paid employment in 1974.
 After retiring, Evans was awarded George Ellery Hale Prize of the Solar Physics Division of the American Astronomical Society in 1982, and the David Richardson Medal of the Optical Society of America in 1987 for distinguished work in applied optics.
 In 1987 the Evans Solar Facility was named in his honor.

 Death

-Evans died on October 31, 1999, at his home in Santa Fe, New Mexico, as the protagonist in a murder–suicide with his 89-year-old wife Betty.
+Evans died on October 31, 1999, at his home in Santa Fe, New Mexico, as the perpetrator in a murder–suicide with his 89-year-old wife Betty.